-If Treatment Group 1 of Part A is selected for Part B, or if treatment for 5 days is selected in a study of more severe disease, all participants in the Extension Treatment Group and all new participants will be reassigned to receive treatment for a total of 5 days.
+If the 5-day dosing regimen used in Treatment Group 1 of Part A is selected for Part B, all participants in the Extension Treatment Group and all new participants will be reassigned to receive treatment for a total of 5 days.
 National and local regulatory authorities will be informed.

 Participants in Part A of the study will be the primary efficacy population.
-Participants enrolled in Part B, will have data reported descriptively at study completion.
+Participants enrolled in Part B will have data reported descriptively at study completion.